Caedendi/D2RMM-Loot-Filter-Extended/README.md

 See [here](https://github.com/Caedendi/D2RMM-Loot-Filter-Extended/blob/master/Docs/colors.md) for an overview of all the colors in the game that I know of and their RGB decimal codes.

+## Known Issues

+### Enabling Show Item Level online messes up socketed items
+Do not enable Show Item Level if you are playing online.
+It does not work (all items display as ilvl 1) and the amount of sockets in items will be incorrectly displayed.
+This is not an issue for offline single player.

 ## Roadmap

 - [ ] Multi-line tooltips: